Interested in mentoring?

 The TRAIN-UP Applied (a.k.a.
 Mentoring for Success) program is a mentoring training program designed to help early investigators building research teams, such as UCSF postdoctoral scholars, apply the mentoring and supervising skills they learned in the TRAIN-UP Introduction to Mentoring workshop series, with an emphasis on mentoring diverse students in the sciences.
 It is a partnership between UCSF's Office of Career and Professional Development (OCPD) and the City College of San Francisco (CCSF) Bioscience Internship program.

-To sign up for the fall 2017 cohort, register here.
+To sign up for the spring 2018 cohort, register here.

 Not a mentor yet?